 Related verses: Psalms 25:7, Psalms 32:1-2, Isaiah 43:25, Matthew 1:21, Matthew 18:12-14, Matthew 26:28, Luke 15:11-32, Acts 10:43, Acts 13:38, Romans 4:7-8, Hebrews 10:17.

 From that time on Jesus began to preach, "Repent, for the kingdom of heaven is near."
 (NIV, Matthew 4:17)

 True repentance involves sorrow for acts of sin and leads to a fundamental change in attitude.
-We are all sinners in our own ways (Romans 3:23, 1 John 1:8), and we may fail time and again in our attempt to avoid sin.
-God is always willing for us to start over and make another attempt.
+We are all sinners in our own ways (Romans 3:23, 1 John 1:8), and we may fail again and again in our attempt to avoid sin.
+But God is always willing to give us another chance (Acts 3:19, Hebrews 10:16-17, 1 John 1:8-9) .
 However, if we ask for forgiveness with the intention of sinning again, we have not really repented.

 Related verses: Matthew 3:2, Matthew 4:17, Mark 1:15, Mark 6:12, Luke 3:3, Luke 5:31-32, Luke 13:3-5, Luke 24:47, Acts 2:38, Acts 3:19, Acts 8:22, Acts 17:30-31, Acts 20:21, 2 Corinthians 7:10.

 However, some Christian counselors warn that we must use wisdom in deciding when and how to confess secret sins.
 We must consider how the other person will react and whether good or evil will result.
 For example, confessing a romantic infatuation to a jealous spouse could lead to the greater evils of divorce and emotional damage to the children.